tomsterBG/short/notes.md

 # - emit reneration signals for when regen state changes (is_regenerating), when fully regenerated (ensure this one doesn't emit when manually fully regenerating) <- shows red only if cursor is after ) because wrapped line can't see the previous line
 ```

+When i have doc comments after a region comment, the collapse triangle for the doc comments disappears if there isn't an empty line.

 # GUT

 https://github.com/bitwes/Gut